-10.1.2 Why create a Python package for Jupyter extensions?
+13.1.2 Why create a Python package for Jupyter extensions?

-Since it is rare to have a server extension that does not have any frontend components (an nbextension), for convenience and consistency, all these client and server extensions with their assets can be packaged and versioned together as a Python package with a few simple commands.
-This makes installing the package of extensions easier and less errorprone for the user.
+Since it is rare to have a server extension that does not have any frontend components (an nbextension), for convenience and consistency, all these client and server extensions with their assets can be packaged and versioned together as a Python package with a few simple commands, or as of Notebook 5.3, handled automatically by your package manager of choice.
+This makes installing the package of extensions easier and less error-prone for the user.

-10.2 Installation of Jupyter Extensions
+13.2 Installation of Jupyter Extensions

-10.2.1 Install a Python package containing Jupyter Extensions
+13.2.1 Install a Python package containing Jupyter Extensions